geekyahmed/PartyInvites/README.md

   docker run -p 8080:80 devhammed/partyinvites
 ```

-Or clone the clone the repository and use your local `dotnet` installation to run it.
+Or clone the repository and use your local `dotnet` installation to run it.